-In Bellevue, street lighting is either provided by the city or Puget Sound Energy (PSE).
+In Bellevue, street lighting is either provided by the city or by Puget Sound Energy (PSE).
 City-owned and maintained systems are typically found on Bellevue's arterial streets, and PSE systems are typically found in residential areas.
 Bellevue pays PSE a fee for operating and maintaining street lights in Bellevue.
-There are approximately 3,100 city street lights and 5,600 PSE street lights in Bellevue.
+As of December 2020, there were a total of 9,200 streetlights in the system, including 3,700 owned by the city and 5,500 owned by PSE.

 Burnt-out StreetlightsTo report a burnt-out street light, please send us an email with the location and your contact information, in case we have questions.
 You can also submit your issue online.